-Andrew “Twiggy” Forrest and his wife have joined with more than 100 other billionaires around the globe in pledging to give away much of their fortunes to charity.
+Andrew “Twiggy” Forrest and his wife have joined with more than 100 other billionaires around in the globe in pledging to give away much of their fortunes to charity.

 The Forrests, with an estimated wealth of close to $6 billion, much of it tied up through his shareholding in Fortescue Metals Group (FMG.AX), have signed up, alongside Virgin founder Richard Branson, renowned investor Warren Buffett and Microsoft founder Bill Gates.